Maximum Payable Rate Rule

 - For a continuous period of not less than 90 days under one or more appointments without a break in service.

-If the highest previous rate is a GS locality rate, the underlying GS rate or an LEO special base rate associated with that locality rate must be used as the highest previous rate in applying the maximum payable rate rule.
+If the highest previous rate is a GS locality rate, the underlying GS rate or a law enforcement officer (LEO) special base rate associated with that locality rate must be used as the highest previous rate in applying the maximum payable rate rule.

 An agency may use a GS employee's special rate established under 5 U.S.C.
 5305 and 5 CFR part 530, subpart C, or 38 U.S.C.
 7455 as the highest previous rate when all of the following conditions apply: